US Stock Pricing at New High

 Bull-Bear Market Indicator

-The Chicago Fed National Financial Conditions Index declined to -0.55, with expanding liquidity supporting financial markets.
+The Chicago Fed National Financial Conditions Index declined to -0.555, indicating easy monetary conditions are supporting stocks and bonds.

 Chicago Fed National Financial Conditions Index